Swillo/the-family-automation/README.md

 * [x] **iMacros**: Auto-visit Linkedin profiles.
 * [x] **CasperJS**: Retrieve the list of stargazers and their profile information (password ; website) for a repository on Github. (the example only shows what you can do with the first page)

 **Note**: This was of course just an example to show you how easy it is to build webbots with CasperJS.
-The ideal solution would have been to use the official Github API.
+You could for instance use the official Github API to retrieve the whole list of stargazers.

 You can find and browse the keynote [here](http://www.slideshare.net/gentlenode).